harvardinformatics/informatics-website/docs/software/index.md

     </div>

     <div class="col-18-24 software-desc">
-        <a href="https://phyloacc.github.io/" target="_blank">PhyloAcc <span class="icon-external"></span></a> is a program to detect shifts of DNA substitution rates in noncoding, conserved genomic regions.
+        <a href="https://phyloacc.github.io/" target="_blank">PhyloAcc <span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a> is a program to detect shifts of DNA substitution rates in noncoding, conserved genomic regions.
 It can be used to identify genomic elements that have experienced accelerated rates along certain lineages in a phylogeny.
 This can be used, for example, to identify convergent rate shifts that coincide with phenotypic convergence.

-        We have developed this in conjunction with the <a href="https://edwards.oeb.harvard.edu/" target="_blank">Edwards Lab <span class="icon-external"></span></a> in the Organismic and Evolutionary Biology department and the Museum of Comparative Zoology and the <a href="https://sites.harvard.edu/junliu/" target="_blank">Liu Lab <span class="icon-external"></span></a> in the Department of Statistics.
+        We have developed this in conjunction with the <a href="https://edwards.oeb.harvard.edu/" target="_blank">Edwards Lab <span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a> in the Organismic and Evolutionary Biology department and the Museum of Comparative Zoology and the <a href="https://sites.harvard.edu/junliu/" target="_blank">Liu Lab <span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a> in the Department of Statistics.
     </div>
 </div>